sherryptk/toptedtalks_cli_app/README.md

 ## License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License http://opensource.org/licenses/MIT.